 Cryptococcosis is a common infectious disease caused by the yeast-like fungus Cryptococcus neoformans.
-This fungus is widespread in the environment and cats (humans, dogs and other animals can also become infected) acquire it by inhaling spores.
-It is much more common in cats than dogs.
+This fungus is widespread in the environment and cats, humans, dogs and other animals can also become infected.

 - Sneezing and snuffling

 - Nasal discharge which may be thick and yellow or bloody

 - Facial swelling

 - Swelling or mass over the bridge of the nose

 - Ulcerated lesions on the nose and face

 - Nasalpharyngal granulomas, fleshy (polyp like) mass protruding from the nasal cavity

 - Chorioretinitis (inflammation of the choroid and retina of the eye)